DasParijat/Ringtail-DE/README.md

 			<li>(Ringtails / Audio)
 			Added ringtail fight theme and applied them to all ringtails</li>
 			<li>(Game Over / Audio)
-			Added 4 different game over sounds, that are randomly selected.
-			Game Over audio is also now connected with the Music Audio Bus</li>
+			Added 4 different game over sounds, that are randomly selected, Game Over audio is also now connected with the Music Audio Bus</li>
+			<li>(Home Menu / Audio)
+			Added menu theme to home menu</li>
+			<li>(Game / MusicPlayer)
+			Outro music stops playing when leaving victory screen</li>
+			<li>(Oswald)
+			Power mode no longer remains active if player is still near enemy even after it's activated the power manually</li>
+			<li>(Ringtails)
+			The display name for all Ringtail fights have been changed to just what difficulty they are</li>
 		</ul>
 	</li>
 	<li>